inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 This field is compatible with *11.
 Alternate Identifiers* in DataCite.

-The main difference between the system-managed identifiers and this field, is that system-managed identifiers are fully controlled and managed by InvenioRDM, while identifiers listed here are use solely for .
+The main difference between the system-managed identifiers and this field, is that system-managed identifiers are fully controlled and managed by InvenioRDM, while identifiers listed here are use solely for display purposes.
 For instance, a DOI registered in the system-managed identifiers will prevent another record with the same DOI from being created.
 A DOI included in this field, will not prevent another record from including the same DOI in this field.

 Subfields: